bolt-project/bolt/docs/source/contributing.rst

 Contributing
 ============

 We welcome community contributions.
-To get started, you can take a look at the issues_ page and see if there's one you might like to tackle.
-Here are some other items on our road map that could make great contributions
+To get started, you can take a look at the issues_ page and see if there's one you want to tackle.
+Here are other items on our road map that could make great contributions

 - expand ndarray functionality (e.g. ``nansum``, ``where``)
 - add ndarray arithmetic (e.g. ``+``, ``-``)